smerckel/adcpreader/doc/source/working_example.rst

 sound is computed wrongly because of a improper setting of the salinity.

-We will create a generator generating ping-data, perform inverse rotation transformations, representing the velocities relative to the platform, applying a speed of sound correction, and perform a forward rotation transformation using correct attitude data.
+We will create a pipeline, generating ping-data, perform inverse rotation transformations, representing the velocities relative to the platform, applying a speed of sound correction, and perform a forward rotation transformation using correct attitude data.
 Finally the data are